bflly1234/COMP466/Readme.txt

+All source codes attached on the github.
-This TMA project had implementated on the following address.
-All source attached on the github: http://student.athabascau.ca/~baofenzh/
+This TMA project had implementated on the following address: http://student.athabascau.ca/~baofenzh/

 You can use the below username and password to login: